Skip to main content

 Preloading too many resources

 Preload tags can help the browser prioritize important requests.
-But preloading a lot of files can actually make the prioritization worse, the your page will load more slowly.
+But preloading a lot of files can actually make the prioritization worse, and make your page load more slowly.

-Take a look at this example from the Asana homepage.
-The green line in the request waterfall shows when the page starts rendering.
+Take a look at this example from the Ghost homepage.
+The red line in the request waterfall shows when the main page image renders.
+This rendering milestone is called the Largest Conentful Paint (LCP).

 Preloading unused resources